abhinit75/abhinit75/README.md

 👯 I’m looking to collaborate with other content creators, entrepreneurs and investors!

-⚡ Fun fact: I have started a successfull software training and consultancy business - intellee.ca.
+⚡ Fun fact: I have started a successfull software training and consultancy business - intelleecollege.com.
 I also invest in the stock market and real estate on the side.

 How to Reach Me
-📬 Email: reachout@abhinitpatil.com
+📬 Email: abhineet0309@gmail.com
 🕴 LinkedIn: https://www.linkedin.com/in/abhinit-patil/